seegg/barebone-demo/README.md

 ```
 `useStore` is for accessing the store inside a functional component.
 `actions` contains functions defined by the user for interacting with
-the store. `asyncActions` is the same as `actions` but for async functions.
-`store` is for accessing the store outside of React components.
+the store, both synchronous and asynchronous actions are accessed through
+`actions`.

 When defining `actions` the first param is the state, any additional
 param can be included for passing in additional data when the `action`
 is called.
 After the store is created the state param for actions is
 hidden and only the user defined ones are exposed.
+See below for
+async actions.

 When updating a state, a new state must be returned instead of mutating
 the existing one.